Bioculture

 Bioculture is the combination of biological and cultural factors that affect human behavior.
-Bioculture is an area of study bounded by the medical sciences, social sciences, landscape ecology, cultural anthropology, biotechnology, disability studies, the humanities, and the economic and global environment.
+It is an area of study bounded by the medical sciences, social sciences, landscape ecology, cultural anthropology, biotechnology, disability studies, the humanities, and the economic and global environment.
 Along these lines, one can see the biosphere — the earth as it is affected by the human — as the adaptation of the natural to the human and biocultures as the inter-adaptation of the human to the new technologies and ways of knowing characterized by the 21st century’s attitude toward the body.
-It assumes that in bioculture there's a diverse way to know the workings of the body and mind, and that these are primarily culturally derived, and an expert's way of knowing produces specific strong results.
-However the results do not have an exclusive purview over the body and mind.
-Plus it seeks to develop and encourage not only the experts but also parts of people's bodies and minds as the subject of study.
+It assumes that in bioculture there is a diverse way to know the workings of the body and mind, and that these are primarily culturally derived, and an expert's way of knowing produces specific strong results.
+However, the results do not have an exclusive purview over the body and mind.
+Plus, it seeks to develop and encourage not only the experts but also parts of people's bodies and minds as the subject of study.